Portal User Guide

 The current asset count for your selection.

-Share your selected assets as a link that may be accessed by external NetX users.
+Share your selected assets as a link accessible to external NetX users.

 Create PDF: Create a PDF of your selected assets.
-This option will be available from the overflow menu.
+This option is available in the selection actions menu.

 Export attributesExport attributes from your selected assets.
-This option will be available from the overflow menu.
+This option is available in the selection actions menu.

 View asset

-6. Return to list will take you back to the gallery context you came from.
+• Return to list takes you back to the gallery.

 Document viewer